TroyB95/minesweeper/IDEAS.md

 Pick starting level and then after every completion ramp up difficulty.
+-- Start level 1 (easy, medium or hard) then ramp based on difficulty?
 -- Grid bigger, more bombs
 -- Keep track of level and rounds beaten
 -- Add lives system, 3 lives to beat as many rounds as possible?